linsalrob/pbj_placer/README.md

 - a newick file with just the reference tree used by phylosift.
 Note that the tree is rerooted so that the root is between Archaea and Bacteria or Archaea and Eukarya (depending exactly on the topology of your tree and where the shared nodes are)
-- colorstrip files: These files make the strips around the outside of the images.
-  - Kingdom: Whether the sample is from Archaea, Metagenome, Eukaryota, Bacteria, Unknown
-  - Species: this file has all the species in the samples.
 - multibar files:
   - We create a directory with multibars that can either be percentage plots or raw counts.
   - There is one file per sample in the directory, and you can specify the taxonomic levels at which to apply the data.